bondarukoleh/burgers_cafe_react_course/info/general.md

 ### Hooks
-useSate's second item in result array, `setState` has a difference with class-bases `this.setState` function class-based **merges** passed object with current state, hook's setState - **replaces** it.
+*useState's* second item in result array, `setState` has a difference with class-bases `this.setState` function class-based **merges** passed object with current state, hook's setState - **replaces** it.

+You cannot use hook `useState` in some nasted functions or conditions of your func component, only in root component function, or in roo level of other hooks.